christopherkenny/baf/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Additional notes

-* There is not a currently a corresponding paper to cite in the description.
+* This fixes the NOTE on CRAN by depending on R >= 4.2.0.